The mosaic carpets of the Church of San Martino prope litus maris

 Text by Giovanna Montevecchi

 During the phases of archaeological excavation, between 1989 and 1991, numerous marble slabs of different dimensions, shape and colours were recovered (porphyry, serpentine marble, light-coloured marbles, rubble marble): they are marble crustae that belonged to the cladding of the perimeter elevations, which had to further enrich the decorative apparati of this important place of worship.
 Remains of opus sectile, namely marble slabs that could have been used in a subsequent paving of the building, are also preserved.

-The mosaic corresponding to the corridor placed on the right of the bema has a motif with double line frame, motifs in small crescent shaped shields and four-petalled flower in the corners, the frame delimits a motif with large panels variously decorated inside.
+The mosaic corresponding to the corridor placed on the right of the bema has a motif with a double line frame, motifs in small crescent shaped shields and four-petalled flower in the corners.
+The frame delimits a motif with large variously decorated panels inside.
 The mosaic was restored during the 1990s by the Scuola per il Restauro del Mosaico di Ravenna (Superintendence for Architectural and Landscape Assets of Ravenna).